A collection of usefull tools to interact with the google drive/google docs api.

 A document can be moved from one directory to another, either inside your

-local or a shared drive, using the
+local, shared drive or between shared drives, using the

 The following parameters are needed.